-- 1.6 The Core Strategy is the key plan within the Local Development Framework for Harborough District.
-It sets the context for all future local planning documents. - 1.7 The Core Strategy has been prepared by the District Council in partnership with the community.
-It sets out a long term spatial plan for the District and its communities to 2026 and beyond and explains how change will happen.
-The Core Strategy takes account of national planning policies and explains how the spatial elements of the vision and objectives of the District and County Sustainable Community Strategies will be delivered. - 1.8 The Core Strategy has been prepared following consultation on alternative options and the gathering of evidence on a range of matters, including independent sustainability appraisal.
-The proposals have also been assessed in terms of deliverability, taking into account potential resources over the period to 2026.
+1.6 The Core Strategy is the key plan within the Local Development Framework for Harborough District.
+It sets the context for all future local planning documents.

+- 1.7 The Core Strategy has been prepared by the District Council in partnership with the community.
+It sets out a long term spatial plan for the District and its communities to 2028 and beyond and explains how change will happen.
+As well as taking into account national planning policies, the Core Strategy also has to be in general conformity with the policies set out in the East Midlands Regional Plan or Regional Strategy (RS).
+This document, which forms part of the Development Plan for Harborough District, was published in March 2009 and provides the regional context for the Core Strategy.
+It sets out the quantity and broad locations of housing growth in Leicester and Leicestershire at a district level to 2026.
+At a more local level, the Core Strategy explains how the spatial elements of the vision and objectives of the District and County Sustainable Community Strategies will be delivered. - 1.8 The Core Strategy has been prepared following consultation on alternative options and the gathering of evidence on a range of matters, including independent sustainability appraisal.
+The proposals have also been assessed in terms of deliverability, taking into account potential resources over the period to 2028.
 Key stages in the preparation of the Core Strategy are set out below: